 Ticonderoga / Hague - Access isn't too tricky near the north end of the lake, and it's very common to see fewer cars at Rogers Rock Campground.
-Additionally, Hague Town Beach is close, and it has easy access to the shoreline.
+Additionally, Hague Town Beach is close and has easy access to the shoreline.
 Lake George gets very deep near the north end of the lake, reaching a depth of more than 150 feet.
 This makes it a great place to fish for lake trout.

 Types of Fish On Lake George During Ice Fishing Season

 During winter, fishermen usually target landlocked salmon, lake trout, and yellow perch.

 The yellow perch is one of the most common fish caught by ice fishermen.
 They're often found near islands, banks, ledges, or other structures below the surface.
 The fishermen catch them using rods and jigs.

 Raps, or small jigs, are effective for catching perch and crappie.
 Take old clothes and cut off the sleeves and legs to make your lures.
 Place them under a light and cover them with hot wax to get your desired shape.
 Then dip them in water and shake them out to dry.